Tips and trends for Portsmouth NH homeowners, buyers, and sellers.

 The most important thing you can do to maintain a pest-free environment is to check your plants thoroughly for insects and oddities — such as black spots on the leaves or holes in the wood — on a regular basis.
 Anything amiss could mean the plant has been infested with pests.
 Experts suggest periodically blasting leaves with a hose to shake off any clinging pests.

 It might seem like your Portsmouth NH garage is only good for cars and out-of-season junk, but consider your garage an extra room.
-With just a little bit of creativity and effort, it can become a fully functional part of your home.
+With just a little bit of creativity and effort, it can become a fully functional part of your home, also add a cat boarding Melbourne has if necessary to be part of the garage.

 There’s a lot of room in an average garage that can be used for things other than cars.